chapter-three/applenews/README.md

 2. In your Drupal site, navigate to the "Apple news credentials page" (`admin/config/content/apple-news/settings`) and add your Apple News credentials.
 3. In your Drupal site, navigate to the "Apple news channels page" (`admin/config/content/apple-news/settings/channels`) and add a channel ID from your apple account.
 Please add one ID at a time.
 The channels are validated by the apple credentials you added to your Drupal site, and if valid, will fetch the channel information and add them to your sites list of channels.

-### <a name="channel"></a>Default Channel/Export configuration
+### <a name="channel"></a>Export configuration

+An *export* is code that defines how to transform data in a Drupal site so it can be pushed to Apple News.
+The `apple_news` module defines a simple export, while the `apple_news_style1` module defines a more usable style.

+To get started, we suggest enabling the `apple_news_style1` module and using that as a starting point.

 1. In your Drupal site, navigate to the "Apple news export manager page" (`admin/config/content/apple-news`).
-2. Click on the **'edit'** link of the channel you would like to connect to an apple news channel.
-The default export that comes with the Apple News module is "Nodes", but other exports can be created in code, using custom modules.
-For an example module, check out the "apple_news_article" module that comes with the Apple News module.
+2. Click on the **'edit'** link of the export you would like to connect to an apple news channel.
 3. In this "Edit page", the minimum requirements to properly configure a channel to an apple news channel are:
-    1. Under "Add new component", select "Body(apple_news)".
+    1. Under "Add new component", select a component.
     2. Under "Channels", select the channel (Apple News Channel) that this export will be tied to. (in other words, this export channel will get nodes, process them, and send them to this selected channel for display in the Apple News app.)
     3. Under "Content types", select the content types that should be processed with this channel.
-    4. Under "Layout", the default value is "Simple", but it is possible to create new layouts using a custom module.
-    5. Click **Save Changes**
+    4. Click **Save Changes**
-    6. After saving, you will see some options to the right of the new components we just added.
+    5. After saving, you will see some options to the right of the new components we just added.
 These are "edit" and "delete".
 Click on **"edit"**
-    7. Select the source field for this component.
-This is where we tell apple news that this apple news component will be getting it's data from this Drupal field.
+    6. Configure the component.
+Most components will require that you specify source fields -- the component will use the data in those fields as content in the component.
-    8. Click **Save Changes**
+    7. Click **Save Changes**

 ### <a name="node"></a>Node configuration